Late years of Pope Pius XII: Worker-priests

 Controversy caused the Vatican position on French worker-priests.
 In 1941, worker-priest Dominican Father Jacques Loew began a new priestly mission by working as a priest in the docks at Marseille, France.
-Many followed him.
+Some followed him.
 Originally, a dedicated idealistic group, they soon split, some of them joined political parties and unions, others left the priesthood altogether.
 Conflicts with the Vatican developed after some worker-priests advocated a close association between Marxism and Catholicism, as American sympathizer Dorothy Day freely admitted.
 Some like Jacques Loew were able to combine personal piety and spirituality with a full engagement in factory work.
 The French bishops were divided.
 The Vatican was divided too, with Monsignor Giovanni Battista Montini, later Pope Paul VI, allegedly in favour.
 Against considerable opposition of French bishops, Pope Pius decided to stop the experiment.
 Priests were to work in rectories not in factories.
 Allowed to work for three hours factory work, they were prohibited from joining unions and had to live in rectories or religious communities.
 Pope John XXIII continued and even sharpened the decision of his predecessor in 1959 by withdrawing the three-hour work permit completely.

 To Pius, a clear separation of priestly duties and the role of lay people was essential.
 This position mirrored his earlier insistence that Catholic priests should not be in politics.
 Loew bowed to the Vatican, and in 1971 Pope Paul VI invited him to preach the Lenten retreat in the Vatican.
 Earlier in 1965, he attempted to resurrect the French worker-priest experiment but without much success.